Protests against the 2011 military intervention in Libya: Spain

 On March 20, 400 people protested in Barcelona against the NATO intervention affirming "support to the Libyan people, nor NATO or Gaddafi" and "no more blood for oil".
 One of the organizers of the protest, Pere Ortega, believed the military intervention will make Gaddafi's posture stronger.
 The protesters carried banners reading, "Nor tyrannies or occupations.
 Solidarity with the people in struggle".

 On March 24, several dozens of people protested in Murcia under the banner "Yesterday Iraq, today Libya.
 No to humanitarian imperialism", exhorting an end to the allied intervention and Gaddafi's repression.
 The protesters shouted, "No more blood for oil" and "Stop the war".
-There was another anti-war demonstration in Gijon, convoked by the "Solidarity Committee with the Arab Cause".
+There was another anti-war demonstration in Gijón, convoked by the "Solidarity Committee with the Arab Cause".

 On March 26 thousands of people rallied in Madrid, the capital of Spain.
 The march was organized by human rights groups and other social organizations under the banner, "For the emancipation of the Arab nations: neither dictators nor imperialists".
 On the same day, an anti-war demonstration calling on governments to stop the air attack on Libya was held in front of the Rota Naval Base.